 The Board may purchase land or lease State land for a school facility needed within the next ten years.
 A school district may construct a school facility on the land using Class A Bonds.
-The square footage of the new facility is included in the net square footage of the school district for purposes of determining need for additional square footage and building renewal distributions.
+The square footage of the new facility is included in the net square footage of the school district for purposes of determining need for additional square footage.